Great Historical Musicians

 When I was a junior high school student, I came across his name and some of his recordings.
 At that time, I was already familiar with Furtwaengler, Knappertsbusch, and Walter, who all have unique personalities.
 But Mengelberg overwhelmed me completely.
 I was very much amazed at his sense for harmony, dynamics, and his strong personality.
 I have been absorbed in his art ever since.
 It is my pleasure to introduce some of his recordings.

-These are among Mengelberg's most popular recordings.
+These are among Mengelberg's most

-However, Mr. Haruhiko Kohri, a Japanese historian of recorded music, set forth
+Japanese historian of recorded music, set forth in an article in the record magazine,

-in an article in the record magazine, Record Geijutsu, in July, 1993, some
+Record Geijutsu, in July, 1993, some startling

-whole of the third movement came from the 1941 recording sessions, while the
+the whole of the third movement came from the 1941 recording sessions, while

-the United States (P 8103) came entirely from the 1941 sessions, while all
+in the United States (P 8103) came entirely from the 1941 sessions, while all

 other LPs used the 1937 sessions.)
-Mr. Kohri is also a superb transfer engineer
+Mr. Kohri is also

-of 78s and has issued the genuine both versions through Warner Japan in 1994.
+a superb transfer engineer of 78s and has issued the genuine both versions

+through Warner Japan in 1994.
 They are now available in

 Warner Japan : WPCS-4327~30